JabesSoftware/scoreBoard/README.md

 1. A table (done)
 2. A link to the creator github (done)
 3. The appearance reflects a gamer theme.
-4. Description of what the site does.
+4. Description of what the site does. (done)

 The table should have: